doctrine/mongodb-odm/UPGRADE-2.0.md

   `dbRefWithDB`.
 This omits the `$db` key in the `DBRef` object when possible.
   This only has implications if you consume documents outside of ODM and require the `$db` key to be set or if you are using multiple databases to store data.
+* The `dropDups` option on indexes has been dropped without replacement since it is no longer respected by MongoDB.

 ### YAML mapping